vitalijr2/mock-loggers/tinylog-writer/readme.md

 </dependency>
 ```

+Use the `MockTinylogWriter` annotation to access the mock writer.
 The simplest usage example looks like this:
 ```java
 @Test
 void helloWorld() {